TheSuperiorCoin/mysuperior/README.md

 cmake ..

-# altearnatively can use cmake -DSUPERIOR_DIR=/path/to/superior_folder ..
+# altearnatively can use cmake -DSUPERIOR_DIR=/path/to/TheSuperiorCoin_folder ..
-# if superior is not in ~/superior
+# if TheSuperiorCoin is not in ~/TheSuperiorCoin

 make
 ```